intergenerational hogwashpart 1: scapegoating the older generation

 Britain, like other Western nations, may have a problem with future public spending commitments, which include pension entitlements.
 To respond by restricting the state pension for those currently or imminently receiving it, and claiming that this increases intergenerational fairness, or that it “strengthens the intergenerational contract”, is dishonest and unscrupulous.

-Part 2 of this article will examine in more detail the concept of “intergenerational fairness”.
+Part 2 of this article examines in more detail the concept of “intergenerational fairness”.

 © Fabian Tassano